ANHD-NYC-CODE/anhd-council-backend/README.md

 At https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page, download the State Senate Districts (Clipped to Shoreline) as a .GeoJSON file, and then update the dataset on the admin panel (most likely, https://api.displacementalert.org/admin/core/update/?dataset=42)

-# Q CeleryBeat is stuck.
-What do I do?
+# Q CeleryBeat seems to be restarting constantly - even after a backend redeploy or system restart.
+What can I do?

-A: Delete the celerybeat.pid file and restart the stack (via sudo sh restart.dev.sh)
+A: Delete the celerybeat.pid file in the app's root and restart the backend stack.

 # Q How do I restart (or start up) the Backend Dev DB?